 The first time I heard Alan Turing’s name was in a computer science class where we studied different kinds of basic machines and how they work.
 One of them was called a Turing machine.
 Alan invented it.

 In modern academia, the focus lies on the theoretical model behind the machine, but this is what his implementation looked like:

 It looks big and clunky and mysterious, but on the inside, you can imagine it a bit like this:

 A Turing machine really only does a few things:

-- It moves a tape back and forward, that has symbols written on it in single cells.
+- It moves a tape back and forward.
+The tape has symbols on it, each written down in a single cell.

-- It reads one of these symbols at a time.
+- The machine reads these symbols, one at a time.

-- It writes the output on the tape, and moves on.
+- Finally, it writes the output on the tape and moves on to the next cell.